Intergalactyc/DiseasePDE/README.md

 Clone the repository at https://github.com/nschloe/meshio/ and replace `src/meshio/exodus/_exodus.py` in that repository with `replacements/_exodus.py` from this repository.
 Pip install the updated package (with `-e` flag if you may make further edits).

 I think I may take the parts of meshio needed for Exodus files and make some sort of `exopy` package with my updates (I'm afraid my updates might not fit well with the meshio framework, but if I have the time I could put together a better fix and put in a PR or something.
 In part I'm afraid to do this because there are 67 PRs in the meshio repo which still have yet to be responded to or resolved, some of them years old...)
+- Also take a look at https://github.com/sandialabs/exodusii/, https://salvushub.github.io/pyexodus/